Attorney: 3 indicted in California doctor slaying in Vegas

-LAS VEGAS (AP) - A lawyer says a 26-year-old former magazine model, her boyfriend and their former roommate are headed toward trial in the killing of a California psychiatrist whose body was found outside Las Vegas
+LAS VEGAS (AP) - A former magazine model, her boyfriend and their former roommate are headed toward trial in the killing of a 71-year-old California psychiatrist whose body was found outside Las Vegas, a defense attorney said Friday.

-Attorney Brian Smith said Friday that Kelsey Nichole Turner, Jon Logan Kennison and Diana Nicole Pena are due before a Las Vegas judge on Monday on murder and conspiracy charges in the slaying of 71-year-old Thomas Kirk Burchard.
+Kelsey Nichole Turner’s lawyer, Brian Smith, said his client, Jon Logan Kennison, and Diana Nicole Pena are still due Monday before a Las Vegas judge on murder and conspiracy charges in the slaying of Thomas Kirk Burchard.

-Smith represents Turner.
-He says their preliminary hearing will be called off because a grand jury handed up an indictment moving the case to Nevada state court for trial.
+However, Smith said their preliminary hearing will be called off after a grand jury handed up an indictment moving the case to Nevada state court for trial.

+Burchard lived in Salinas, California.
+Police say he had an intimate relationship with Turner and paid rent on a Las Vegas home where Turner, Kennison and Pena lived.

-Turner, Kennison and Pena are accused of killing Burchard and leaving his bludgeoned corpse in the trunk of Turner’s car on a desert road near Lake Mead.
+Turner, Kennison and Pena are accused of killing Burchard and leaving his bludgeoned corpse in Turner’s Mercedes Benz where it was found March 7 on a desert road between Las Vegas and Lake Mead.

+Turner, 26, modeled for Playboy Italia and Maxim magazines.
+She was arrested March 21 in Stockton, California.

 Copyright © 2019 The Washington Times, LLC.